apache/mynewt-site/docs/os/tutorials/arduino_zero.md

 Connect your computer to the Arduino Zero (from now on we'll call this the target) with the Micro-USB cable through the Programming Port.
 Mynewt will download and debug the target through this port.
+You should see a little green LED come on.
+That means the board has power.

 No external debugger is required.
 The Arduino Zero comes with an internal debugger that can be accessed by Mynewt.